 - Project Management Essentials

-The micro-certificate in Engineering Management Essentials is for those who would like to learn the basic, in-demand skills required in a leadership role.
+The Engineering Management Essentials Suite is for those who would like to learn the basic, in-demand skills required in a leadership role.
 In “Leadership Essentials” you will discover how to become a more effective leader in any work environment and also your personal life.
 In “Engineering Ethics” you will strengthen your ability to deal with moral complexity and lastly in “Project Management Essentials”, you will learn the tools critical to business and organizational success achieved by a result-oriented management style and the knowledge to inspire and motivate people and teams to perform at a higher level.

 - Binghamton University and SUNY students: $270 (you save $5 per course)

 - Binghamton University faculty/staff/alumni: $420 (you save $10 per course)

 - Standard fee: $690 (you save $20 per course)

 If you are not able to complete all courses in the bundle within the course timeframe you can retake the individual course for a fee of $35 (students) and $50 (non-students).